In this article:

 - If you have a goal of ensuring that you can make a specific payment in the short term and you're on track to have saved most of the money required, you tend to need a less risky portfolio.

 - Many investors approaching retirement still need to take on risk to meet spending goals.
-This is because they will hopefully have a long time to spend the money they have saved.
+This is because they'll hopefully have a long time to spend the money they've saved.

 Investing can be unpredictable with inevitable ups and downs.
-Your risk tolerance indicates your willingness to withstand negative portfolio outcomes without making a panic-based investment decision.
+Your risk and loss tolerance indicates your willingness to withstand negative portfolio outcomes without making a panic-based investment decision.

 Our data suggests that most investors can withstand portfolio volatility and stay invested.
 However, some make damaging decisions, like exiting the market after a loss.
 These kinds of decisions can hurt long-term outcomes, so we try to help investors assess their ability to withstand these outcomes.